 And he [interpreting angel] thrust her down into the basket, and threw the lead cover over its mouth [opening].

 The angel shoved the woman down into the basket with a lead cover over it.
-Lead is the heaviest of most metals.
+At the time, lead was the heaviest of known metals.
 The basket became a prison for the woman.
 The heavy metal confined the woman to the basket.

 Religion apart from the God of the Bible is idolatry.

-Christians must be careful to remove any heretical religion from its doctrine because religion is idolatry.
-Any form of non-biblical religion must be removed from churches.
-The book of Revelation equivalent is the ecumenical religious system (Re 17-18).
+Christians must be careful to remove any heretical religion from Christian doctrine because religion is idolatry.
+Any form of nonbiblical religion must be removed from churches.
+The book of Revelation assaults the ecumenical religious system (Re 17-18) in a way that shows us how the church today, too, is not accepting the exclusive message of Christianity.
 The Tribulation period will be a time of extensive religion, a religion imposed on the world.

 The “woman” of our passage represents all apostate religious movements from the time of Babylon to the last days.
 The woman of Revelation 17:3-17 is a portrayal of religious Babylon.